NARPNet/NARPNet_NCS/README.md

 # NCS and Operator Macros for the NARPNet Digital Net

-You can [download the latest
-pre-release](https://github.com/NARPNet/NARPNet_NCS/releases/latest/).
-Look
-under Assets and ignore the source code zips.
+Version 1.0.0 FINAL is expected in a month or so.
+You can [download the latest pre-release](https://github.com/NARPNet/NARPNet_NCS/releases/latest/).
+Look under Assets and ignore the source code zips.